lloesche/valheim-server-docker/README.md

 # Updates
 The container will check for Valheim server updates every 15 minutes.
 If an update is found it is downloaded and the server restarted.

+# Backups
+The container will on startup and periodically create a backup of the `worlds/` directory.

+The default is once per hour but can be changed using the `BACKUPS_INTERVAL` environment variable.
+The number is in seconds.
+Meaning for hourly backups set `BACKUPS_INTERVAL=3600`.

+Default backup directory is `/config/backups/` within the container.
+A different directory can be set using the `BACKUPS_DIRECTORY` environment variable.
+It makes sense to have this directory be a volume mount from the host.
+Warning: do not make the backup directory a subfolder of `/config/worlds/`.
+Otherwise each backup will backup all previous backups.

+By default 3 days worth of backups will be kept.
+A different number can be configured using `BACKUPS_MAX_AGE`.
+The value is in days.

+Beware that backups are performed while the server is running.
+As such files might be in an open state when the backup runs.
+However the `worlds/` directory also contains a `.db.old` file for each world which should always be closed and in a consistent state.